+1 918-678-2297

 Our Tribal Heritage Department hosts events throughout the year, including the Gathering, Gathering of Little Turtles, Pow-Wow, Fireworks, and more!
 Visitors are always welcome to tour our Cultural Center & Museum, participate in classes, do family research in the library, or shop in the Senior Turtles Gift Shop.
 Stop by to learn more about our history & heritage!

-Stories and histories about our people by our people are very valuable.
 ‘Origin and Traditional History of the Wyandotts’ by Peter Dooyentate Clarke is a rare book as only 1,000 were privately printed in 1870 using Peter Clarke’s own money.

 A transcription of the book can be found by clicking below:

 Remember: there is always Waⁿdat Wednesdays!
-This informal, stand-alone vocabulary class happens the third Wednesday of every month, and is online using ZOOM.
-One session is at NOON Central Time and the other at 8 PM CT.
-To sign up, go to: https://www.surveymonkey.com/r/WandatWed to receive the zoom link and reminders.
+This informal, stand-alone vocabulary class happens on the third Wednesday of every month and is online using ZOOM.

 Be sure to send any comments or suggestions, especially those on your language & culture wishlist, to: bwright@wyandotte-nation.org

-We encourage anyone who is interested to sign up and attend our sessions – whether you finished the book or not!
+The Cultural Center hosts an online book club using ZOOM every quarter.
+We read new and classic works by indigenous authors.
+We encourage anyone interested to sign up and attend our sessions – whether you finished the book or not!
 The focus is on how the book impacts us as Wyandot(te)s & relatives so our discussions are amazing.
 Every selection will be available in paperback and audiobook and you are invited to choose which format works best for you.

 2024 Book Selections: